leepwk/SearchOp/README.md

 The best results are using the Bing search with Playwright

+The Web API can be run and tested using swagger documentation.
+A page with testable endpoints is available

 ## Main Features

 - Headless browser search scraping
-- JavaScript-rendering using Playwright (Chromium) - Bing by default (headless) and Google if selected
+- JavaScript-rendering using Playwright (Chromium) - Bing by default (using headless) and Google if selected
-- Other search engine types will attempt to use a generic http request scraper
+- Other search engine types will attempt to use a generic request and html document scraper
 - Database implementation for data/history persistence - without a database, only the current search results will be rendered
-- Scatter chart for data point display
+- Scatter chart for data points display

-## If there was more time....stretch features
+## If there was more time....

+- Separation of Web API solution into separate projects for Host, Service and Repository layers, each with their own models - currently in one project for convenience
-- Server side validation of data input using FluentValidation
+- Better server side validation of data input using FluentValidation, more useful error messaging
 - Speech to text implementation on the UI
 - Load search engine terms and conditions to check whether scraping is allowed or not
 - Additional SearchAPI scraper implementation for Google